confusedOrca/Simple-Calculator/README.md

 This was an OOP project in java, for CSE215 course taken in 2020.

 (This course comes before DSA course.
 Hence a brute force solution was used instead of using a Stack to find value of mathematical expressions.)
+(The demos are Youtube videos.
+Click on them to redirect to the demo on YT)

 It performs equation linearly from left to right.
 Brackets are added automatically so that our expressions are valid.